 There’s a fair amount to unpack here.
 But here’s what you need to know to get a rough idea of what this cash flow statement is doing.

 - Red dollar amounts decrease cash.
 For instance, when we see ($30,000) next to “Increase in inventory,” it means inventory increased by $30,000 on the balance sheet.
 We bought $30,000 worth of inventory, so our cash balance decreased by that amount.

 - Black dollar amounts increase cash.
 For example, when we see $20,000 next to “Depreciation,” that $20,000 is an expense on the income statement, but depreciation doesn’t actually decrease cash.
 So we add it back to net income.

 You’ll also notice that the statement of cash flows is broken down into three sections—Cash Flow from Operating Activities, Cash Flow from Investing Activities, and Cash Flow from Financing Activities.
 Let’s look at what each section of the cash flow statement does.

 The three sections of a cash flow statement

-These three sections of the statement of cash flows designate the different ways cash can enter and leave your business.
+These three activities sections of the statement of cash flows designate the different ways cash can enter and leave your business.

 - Cash Flow from Operating Activities is cash earned or spent in the course of regular business activity—the main way your business makes money, by selling products or services.